techidaily/site-android-transfer/source/_posts/in-2024-how-to-use-phone-clone-to-migrate-your-infinix-zero-30-5g-data-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 When you know how to move music from Infinix Zero 30 5G to iPhone, you can easily make this transition.
 Go ahead and pick a preferred option to transfer music from Infinix Zero 30 5G to iPhone.
 For a one-click transfer of data, you can use [Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/), while to make a selective transfer, you can try [Dr.Fone - Phone Manager (Android)](https://drfone.wondershare.com/android-transfer.html).
 Both of these are user-friendly and reliable tools that will come handy to you on numerous occasions.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://vimeo-videos.techidaily.com/new-2024-approved-thumbnail-crafting-101-the-fundamentals-covered/"><u>[New] 2024 Approved Thumbnail Crafting 101 The Fundamentals Covered</u></a></li>
+<li><a href="https://eaxpv-info.techidaily.com/new-how-to-render-and-upload-your-youtube-video-faster-for-2024/"><u>[New] How to Render and Upload Your YouTube Video Faster for 2024</u></a></li>
+<li><a href="https://location-fake.techidaily.com/5-best-route-generator-apps-you-should-try-on-apple-iphone-14-pro-drfone-by-drfone-virtual-ios/"><u>5 Best Route Generator Apps You Should Try On Apple iPhone 14 Pro | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-lava-storm-5g-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Lava Storm 5G to Other Android Devices? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-4-ways-to-transfer-music-from-infinix-note-30-vip-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 4 Ways to Transfer Music from Infinix Note 30 VIP to iPhone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-ways-to-transfer-music-from-oppo-find-n3-to-other-android-devices-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Ways to Transfer Music from Oppo Find N3 to Other Android Devices Easily | Dr.fone</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/in-2024-guide-to-mirror-your-motorola-edge-40-to-other-android-devices-drfone-by-drfone-android/"><u>In 2024, Guide to Mirror Your Motorola Edge 40 to Other Android devices | Dr.fone</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/in-2024-how-to-mirror-apple-iphone-15-to-pc-via-usb-drfone-by-drfone-ios/"><u>In 2024, How to Mirror Apple iPhone 15 to PC via USB? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-tecno-pova-5-pro-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Tecno Pova 5 Pro to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-vivo-y200-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Vivo Y200 to iPhone XS/11 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-music-from-infinix-hot-30-5g-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Music from Infinix Hot 30 5G to iPod | Dr.fone</u></a></li>
+<li><a href="https://buynow-reviews.techidaily.com/outstanding-motorola-one-hyper-the-standout-mid-range-smartphone/"><u>Outstanding Motorola One Hyper - The Standout Mid-Range Smartphone!</u></a></li>
+<li><a href="https://twitter-videos.techidaily.com/twitters-top-picks-most-fancied-and-watched-prime-originals/"><u>Twitter's Top Picks Most Fancied & Watched Prime Originals</u></a></li>
+</ul></div>